Howth Lifeboat Station: History

+1967 onwards

 In 1964, in response to an increasing amount of water-based leisure activity, the RNLI placed 25 small fast Inshore lifeboats around the country.
 These were easily launched with just a few people, ideal to respond quickly to local emergencies.
 More stations were opened, and in 1967, a Inshore lifeboat (D-129) was additionally placed at Howth.
 The cost of the boat had been defrayed by a donation from the Boy Scouts of Ireland Jubilee Fund.

 A new station building was constructed on Howth Middle Pier in 1984, on reclaimed land from the 1982 harbour development.
 In 2016, a new pontoon berth was constructed alongside the lifeboat house.

 On 11 March 2002, the lifeboat 14-33 Roy Barker III (ON 1258) was placed on service.
 Mr Frederick Roy Barker (1909–1992), known as Roy, left his entire estate to the RNLI, known as the Roy Barker Memorial Fund, with the request that all income be used to fund lifeboats.
 Howth received one of three lifeboats from the fund.

 In 2016, Howth would receive their latest Inshore lifeboat, the €71,000 lifeboat funded from the bequest of the late Mrs Aideen Cresswell, latterly of Howth, who died in 2011, aged 91.
 At a ceremony on 2 October 2016, the lifeboat was named Aideen Cresswell (D-796).

 Station honours

-The following are awards made at Howth.
+The following are awards made at Howth: